 “Not the least hint of snobbishness,” said my wife.

-I asked the waiter, “Is this the desert?
+I asked the waiter, “Is this the dessert?
 Or is there something else?”

-Nouvelle cuisine has taught us to expect small portions, and as the tray consisted of miniatures, it crossed our minds, that these were ‘it’, the desert.
-But we also thought that maybe, just maybe, the waiters had made a mistake and served us, before the real desert, the tray of petit fours sucres that we were to have with our coffee.
+Nouvelle cuisine has taught us to expect small portions, and as the tray consisted of miniatures, it crossed our minds, that these were ‘it’, the dessert.
+But we also thought that maybe, just maybe, the waiters had made a mistake and served us, before the real dessert, the tray of petit fours sucres that we were to have with our coffee.